uyuni-project/terracumber/README.md

 Keep in mind:
 1. There are some mandatory variables for the `.tf` file (see one of the [examples](examples/)
 2. You can add extra variables to your `.tf` file, so you can use it when creating the environment.
-Those variables will need to be exported before running `terraform-cli` as `TF_VAR_`, as explained at the [terraform doc](https://learn.hashicorp.com/terraform/getting-started/variables.html#from-environment-variables).
+Those variables will need to be exported before running `terracumber-cli` as `TF_VAR_`, as explained at the [terraform doc](https://learn.hashicorp.com/terraform/getting-started/variables.html#from-environment-variables).
 Our example adds SCC credentials to pass them to Uyuni/SUSE Manager, and GitHub credentials to use them to clone the GitHub cucumber repository **[1]**

 **[1]** To clone your terraform repository, it is allowed to use `TF_VAR_GIT_USER` and `TF_VAR_GIT_PASSWORD` instead of `--gituser` and `--gitpassword`, in case you do not want the credentials visible at the list of processes.
 If you use both the environment and the variables, then the parameters will be used to clone the terraform repository, and the variables to clone the cucumber repository at the controller.